GotSOL-US-VI/GotSOL/README.md

 15. Have a look around at our other tabs, such as Inventory Management, Revenue Payments, Treasury / Yield, USD On & Off-ramps, Project Phases, and your Merchant's devnet account history on Solscan.

 16. Outside of the Merchant routes, you can find the Swap page, which is a working Jupiter Terminal connected to MAINNET!
 Here you can swap mainnet USDC to Perena's USD* and gain some sweet yield on your stablecoins without risk of Freeze Authorities or Permanent Delegates!
+We recommend that you DO NOT send any main net funds to your Owner's address, as they could potentially be stranded on a beta environment Para wallet.
+The Swap is disabled for now, but will be live on mainnet.

 17. Give us some much appreciated feedback by using the User Experience Survey! in the bottom left corner!